wendahere/GoGetter/Journal.md

 Reynard worked on his SQL.

 Wen Da finished up the points interface, adding Year of student to the Logs on both the teacher and vending machine's code.

+### Thursday 16/12/2020

+Allen realised that his design for dispensing function had issues, the spring would push itself off.
+Wen Da and Allen brainstormed for solution and came up with a simple solution of adding laser cut acrylic.

+Reynard worked on his SQL.
+He currently as 1 query to add up all the collection of tier prizes.